 Earlier this month, WW reported that members of CareOregon, the state’s largest Medicaid insurer, had been abandoned at a North Portland motel.
 The nonprofit had cut off funding to the mental health clinic that was paying their room bills, and the motel owner was threatening to kick them out.

-Now, five of the clinic’s clients tell WW that either CareOregon, or another Medicaid insurer Trillium, have offered to pay for several weeks or more of rent until they can find other housing.
+Now, five of the clinic’s clients tell WW that either CareOregon, or another Medicaid insurer, Trillium, has offered to pay for several weeks or more of rent until they can find other housing.

 Lucky Patel, the motel’s owner, says CareOregon is covering three rooms as of yesterday.
 But, he says he’s still owed tens of thousands of dollars in back rent and is threatening to sue WiiCare, the clinic, for nonpayment.
 WiiCare’s founder, Faith Omar, has told WW she’s hunting for money to pay at least some of the amount owed.

 Trillium did not respond to questions.
-“We are unable to comment on the OHP benefits provided to individual members,” said a CareOregon spokesperson.
+“We are unable to comment on the [Oregon Health Plan] benefits provided to individual members,” a CareOregon spokesperson says.